MIT-D-Lab/mit-d-lab.github.io/content/docs/labs/lab2.md

 - REMBER BACK TO READING 1 and RATINGS
 - Read from a sensor and print to serial terminal (printing variables as well)
 - Then print to serial plotter

+**Calibration and TRUSTING your sensors!!!! --> how to know when you trust your sensor!**